programarivm/php-chess/docs/heuristics.md

 In this example, one evaluation feature is favoring White.

-An alternative way to look at it is to add up the values ​​in the evaluation array.
+### Mean Evaluation

+The mean represents the center of the evaluation array being intermediate to the extreme values.

 ```php
 use Chess\EvalArray;